 Subsequently, this report has been produced, balancing the layout of the proposed development against the competing needs of trees.
 This report comprises all of the requisite elements of an arboricultural implications assessment, method statement and supporting plans.

-Figure 1: Site Location (Bing Maps)
+Figure 1: Aerial Image of Site (Bing Maps)